 Mercedes-Benz CLS-Class Interior

-- "Seats are highly bolstered and designed for both spirited driving and long-distance cruising." -- Kelley Blue Book
+- "Seats are highly bolstered and designed for both spirited driving and long-distance cruising.
+However, don't look for matching comfort in the rear seat area, where both headroom and legroom are in short supply." -- Kelley Blue Book

 Next Steps: Mercedes-Benz CLS-Class

-- Find low financing rates for the Mercedes-Benz CLS-Class
+- View the best prices for the 2015 Mercedes-Benz CLS-Class